 Question 4: Is the last requirement above on mobility related to the previous requirements on disabling AIOT devices?

-SA2 would like to ask the following question to RAN1:
+While there is no consensus in SA2 whether it is in RAN1 scope to determine devices' level of capability to support non-volatile memory; SA2 would like to ask the following question to RAN1:

-Question 5: What AIoT device capabilities can SA2 expect when it comes to usage of non-volatile memory?
+Question 5: What AIoT device capabilities can SA2 expect when it comes to support, and usage of non-volatile memory, e.g. will all AIoT devices be able to support storage of higher layer information e.g. temporary identifiers?

 SA2 would like to ask SA3 to provide SA2 with any progress of the SA3 work as soon as SA3 made any agreements that can impact SA2.